 There is throughout the South a growing demand for teachers and supervisors of drawing in the public schools and other educational institutions.
 A more advanced Normal Art course has been established in this college for the purpose of qualifying pupils for such positions.
-The class is limited to pupils who have a good general education and possess special ability, and who are willing to give their time almost exclusively to this work.
-The full course of instruction embraces two years' study, or one year in addition to the regular Normal course, though pupils of good general education, exceptional talent and with some previous knowledge of the subject may, by unusual diligence, accomplish it in less time.
+The class is limited to pupils who possess special ability, and who are willing to give their time almost exclusively to this work.
+The full course of instruction embraces two years' study, though pupils of good general education, exceptional talent and with some previous knowledge of the subject may, by unusual diligence, accomplish it in one year.
 It is based upon the course pursued in Pratt Institute, Brooklyn, notably one of the foremost Normal Art schools in America.
 It not only qualifies pupils for positions as teachers of Drawing, but also affords a splendid preparation for those intending to enter the field of Industrial Art.